Date of Degree

 Copyright 2012 Quinn Dione Kellerman

 Kellerman, Quinn Dione.
-"Looking beyond social support: examining dimensions of relationship quality in kidney transplant recipients." dissertation, University of Iowa, 2012.
+"Looking beyond social support: examining dimensions of relationship quality in kidney transplant recipients."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.